Skip to main content

 FAQ

 Anyone with a Gumloop account and read access to the agent can send emails to it.
-The sender’s email address must match the email on their Gumloop account.
+The sender’s email address must match the email on their Gumloop account, and the sender’s domain must have DKIM configured.

 Not currently.
 All agent email addresses use the @gumloopagents.com domain.
 Custom domain support may be added in the future.